Minor (law): Thailand

 Hence, a minor in Thailand refers to any person under the age of 20, unless they are married.
 A minor is restricted from doing juristic acts – for example, signing contracts.
 When minors wish to do a juristic act, they have to obtain the consent from their legal representative, usually (but not always) the parents and otherwise the act is voidable.
 The exceptions are acts by which a minor merely acquires a right or is freed from a duty, acts that are strictly personal, and acts that are suitable to the person's condition in life and are required for their reasonable needs.
 A minor can make a will at the age of fifteen.

+South Korea

+In South Korea's civil code, anyone over 19 years old (international age) is considered an adult, and an 18-year-old is legally considered a minor.

+However, even if a person is 18 years old, on reaching 1 January of the year they turn 19, they are allowed to drink, smoke, and access adult content.